-Technologies to Minimize Waste and Save Money: Manufacturing and Industrial Sectors
+Using Technologies To Minimize Waste While Saving Money: Manufacturing And Industrial Sectors

 Technologies to Reduce Wastewater

-Wastewater and industrial sludge make up a large component of many manufacturers’ waste streams, and they can be costly to treat and dispose of.
+One of the most common by-products of industrial or commercial activities is industrial wastewater and sludge.
+These by-products make up a large component of many manufacturers’ waste streams, and they can be costly to treat and dispose of properly.
 By decreasing volumes of wastewater and sludge, you will also conserve natural resources and reduce the potential for environmental contamination.

 To minimize this waste stream, reducing disposal costs, regulatory pressure and procurement costs of freshwater, manufacturers should consider utilizing technologies that reduce the amount of water needed by manufacturing processes: